 The San Manuel Environmental Department (SMED) strives to protect Tribal lands and resources on the San Manuel Reservation through unwavering stewardship and community outreach.
 The Serrano have always been environmental stewards of natural resources so the SMED incorporates traditional knowledge with modern technologies to implement an elite hybrid of best management practices.
 Some significant resources incorporated into current SMED programs include air, water, soil erosion, and recycling.
-As part of our pollution prevention and native species preservation, we manage an invasive species program and hazardous materials disposal program, as well.
+As part of our pollution prevention and native species preservation, we manage an invasive species program and hazardous materials disposal program as well.

 Reduce, Reuse, Recycle Program

 The SMED hosts quarterly events to provide new and creative ways to recycle and properly dispose of solid waste on our Reservation.
 These events allow Tribal Citizens and team members to properly dispose of hazardous waste, electronic waste, clothing, and documents in a safe and secure way at no charge.
-This is done to help reduce greenhouse gas emissions; reduce the amount of hazardous waste that is released in the environment that has the potential to contaminate air, water, and the food that we eat.
+This is done to help reduce greenhouse gas emissions as well as reduce the amount of hazardous waste that is released in the environment that has the potential to contaminate air, water, and the food that we eat.
 Some special tools we use on the Reservation include a:

-- Cardboard baler that reduces cardboard waste volume up to 90% and increases the Tribes diversion rate while creating revenue through recycling
+- Cardboard baler that reduces cardboard waste volume up to 90% and increases the Tribe's diversion rate while creating revenue through recycling

 Sovereignty & Regulatory Compliance